XoopsModulesArchive/xroster/README.md

 **xRoster** is a simple application and roster page for people to be listed who are in your club / group, etc..

-**XOOPS Module Archive:** This module is an older module for XOOPS CMS, and therefore it might not work with the latest XOOPS and PHP versions.
+**XOOPS Module Archive:** Module in this archive are older modules for XOOPS CMS, and therefore some of them might not work with the latest XOOPS and PHP versions.

-However, please fork it and if you have any improvements and fixes, please share it with us.
+However, please fork them and if you have any improvements and fixes, please share them back with us.

 Visit us on http://xoops.org